dynawo/dynaflow-launcher/README.md

 $> ./myEnvDFL.sh help
 ```

 ## Run
 To run DynaFlow launcher, you can use the script myEnvDFL.sh with the "launch" or "launch-dir" option:
 ```bash
 $> ./myEnvDFL.sh launch <network> <config>
 ```
-where network is the path to the network file (IIDM) and config the path to the configuration file
+where network is the path to the network file (IIDM) and config the path to the configuration file.

 ## Testing
 DynaFlow Launcher testing relies on cmake tests.

 You can use the script myEnvDFL.sh with the "tests" option.
-DynaFlow Launcher must be compiled
+DynaFlow Launcher must be compiled.

 ```bash
 $> ./myEnvDFL.sh tests
 ```

-For MAIN unit tests, which are composed of complete Dyna&omega;o simulations, reference tests can be updated using the script myEnvDFL.sh
+For MAIN unit tests, which are composed of complete Dyna&omega;o simulations, reference tests can be updated using the script myEnvDFL.sh.
 ```bash
 $> ./myEnvDFL.sh update-references
 ```